 - Put things on them - you can likely figure this one out yourself.

 - Climb on top of them - has a capacity similar to sitting.
 When you've climbed up on something, many melee attacks won't work from the ground and vice-versa, but things like guns or other ranged weapons will, of course, still work.

 - Take cover behind them - How could we have a sci-fi game without the ability to take cover and pew pew pew at someone with your blaster?
 We couldn't!
-When you're behind cover, you get partially protected from ranged attacks, and completely protected from melee attacks until someone just jumps behind the cover you're behind and punches you in the face.
+When you're behind cover, you’re 75% protected from ranged attacks and completely vulnerable to melee attacks.
+If someone jumps behind the same cover as you, all bets are off and you're completely open to a pew-pew or smack in the face.

 - Set them on fire - Burn baby, burn!
 It'll take some time to burn, and then will disintegrate into ash.

 - Watch them explode - Some props will explode instead of disintegrating, damaging all other props and players in the room, and possibly setting other flammable props alight.

 - Watch them expel shrapnel on exploding - Some explosive props also eject shrapnel on exploding, which can actually set props in adjacent rooms alight, causing them to explode.
 As you can therefore see, it's possible to set up chain reactions across rooms.

 - Throw them at other people using kith abilities - Yeah, I love it when Darth Vader tosses crap around in Star Wars, so certain classes can also enjoy this petty combat move in Starmourn.

 Props are a fun and unique feature in Starmourn, both for RP and combat purposes, and we hope you're excited to interact with them!

 Think we're pretty cool?
 Tell your friends!